 James Busby, British Resident

 In 1832 the British Colonial Office acted to protect its trade interests in New Zealand by appointing a British Resident, James Busby.
-He was instructed to establish a settled government of Māori, by Māori, similar to the kingdom founded with British encouragement in Tonga.
+He was instructed to establish a settled government of Māori, by Māori, similar to the kingdom that was later founded in Tonga with British encouragement.

 In the late 1830s British colonial authorities decided to acquire New Zealand as a colony.
 In 1839 Captain William Hobson sailed to New Zealand to take possession of the country on behalf of the British Crown.
 His instructions, issued by Lord Normanby, Britain’s secretary of state for the colonies, provide a guide to British attitudes towards the Māori people at the time.

 The main purpose of Hobson’s mission, said Normanby, was to establish ‘a settled form of civil Government’, with the full agreement of Māori.
 This would protect the Māori people from lawless Europeans and other harmful effects of unorganised European settlement.
 This government would buy ‘waste lands’ from Māori, and resell this land to settlers.
 Only land not needed by Māori for their own purposes would be bought by the Crown, and they would receive a ‘fair and equal’ price.
 Schools would be provided for Māori, and many of their traditional customs would be protected.
 An official would be appointed ‘to watch over the interests of the aborigines [Māori] as their protector’.1

 Treaty of Waitangi